cronecode/graphql-pitch/PITCHME.md

   "userGroupId": 6
 }
 ```
+the [truncated] payload

 ---
 - `UserContainer` passes `currentUser` to `UserGroupPageHeader`
-- `UserGroupPageHeader` gets the User Group Management operation from the operation config file
+- `UserGroupPageHeader` gets the User Group Management operation from the operation config

+---
 - `UserGroupPageHeader` passes `currentUser`and the operation to `ComponentAuthorization`
+- `ComponentAuthorization` passes `currentUser`and the operation to `StandardPolicy`

 ---
-- `ComponentAuthorization` passes `currentUser`and the operation to `StandardPolicy`
+`StandardPolicy`:
-- `StandardPolicy` iterates through `user.allowedOperations` and authorizes the component
+ - iterates through `user.allowedOperations` and authorizes
 if `allowedOperations` contains the operation
-- `StandardPolicy` checks `user.role` and authorizes the component if
+- checks `user.role` and authorizes the component if the role
-contains the User Group Management operation or if `currentUser` has the administrator role
+is 'administrator'

 ---
 `ComponentAuthorization` displays the button if authorized and hides it if not.